Shelfy

 3. Triage ruthlessly:

-• Delete obviously outdated (70% probably)
+• Delete obviously outdated (probably 70%)

-• Categorize keepers
+• Categorize the keepers

-• Don't try to be comprehensive
+• Do not try to be comprehensive

-Realistic expectation: You'll keep 20-30% of old bookmarks.
-That's fine.
+Realistic expectation: you will keep 20 to 30% of old bookmarks.
+That is fine.

-• Day 1: Browser bookmarks
+• Day 1: browser bookmarks

 • Day 2: Slack saved items

-• Day 3: Email stars/flags
+• Day 3: email stars and flags

 • Day 4: Notes apps